Kevin-French/Empower-Beneficiaries/README.md

 # Beneficiaries

 Here is my code for the take-home project.
+I am happy with my solution but would add more tests if I had more time.

+I used MVVM, the Factory pattern and DI to try to keep the project well-structured and to have better separation of concerns.

 ### HOW TO RUN
 - The app and tests can both be ran using standard methods.